PTCoetser/hulu-clone/README.md

 ## What's not in it?

 - Obviously, you **can't watch** any of the movies or tv shows.
-This is just a project for my resume.
+This is just a proof of concept.
 - The site **hasn't been optimized for mobile view** even a bit, so please don't try seeing this in a mobile view.

 ---